EnvisionIot/developer_bootcamp/Developer_Bootcamp_EN/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud_python.md

         monitor()
     ```

-2. Check the running results of the program.
-The program will return the following sample results.
+2. Check the running results of the program：

     ```ssh
     onConnectSuccess
     waiting commands from cloud
     ```

-3. Check the running results of program when it posts the measurement points to the cloud:
+3. Check the logs of the measurement point data uploaded to EnOS Cloud:

     ```$xslt
     connect success
     waiting commands from cloud